Ready to Capture Amazing Moments?

 WHAT IS CONSIDERED PROFESSIONAL PHOTOGRAPHY?

-A professional photographer is anyone photographing or filming people, animals, or nature on our farm and receiving any type of compensation, such as money, trades, goods, services, or other like-kind considerations in return.
+A professional photographer is anyone photographing or filming people, animals, or nature on our farm and receiving any type of compensation, such as money, trades, goods, services, or other like-kind considerations in return, as well as building portfolios.

 As a professional, we love the opportunity of having you and your clients make beautiful memories at our farm and in our fields.
 We look forward to working with you to create a positive and successful experience for all.